 - An additional 2 tablespoons sugar for the sliced strawberries

 For the Cake:

 Make the Cake Layers: Preheat oven to 350°F. Spray 2 (8-inch) round, 2-inch-deep cake pans, line the bottom with parchment, and spray again.

 Beat the butter with a heavy-duty stand mixer at medium speed until fluffy; gradually add the sugar, beating well.
 Add the egg yolks, 1 at a time, beating just until blended after each addition.

 Whisk together the flour, baking powder, and salt; add to butter mixture alternately with milk, beginning and ending with flour mixture.
 Beat at low speed just until blended after each addition.
 Stir in the vanilla and almond extracts.

-Beat the egg whites at high speed with an electric mixer until stiff peaks form.
+Using clean bowl and beaters, beat the egg whites at high speed until stiff peaks form.
 Stir about one-third of the egg whites into batter to lighten it; fold in remaining egg whites in 2 batches.
 Spoon batter into prepared cake pans.

 Bake in preheated oven until a wooden pick inserted in center comes out clean and the center springs back when very lightly touched, 28 to 32 minutes.
 Do not overbake.
 Cool in pans on a wire rack 10 minutes; remove from pans, and cool completely on wire rack, about 1 hour.
 Cake improves if wrapped and refrigerated overnight.

 Cut the top of each cake so the cakes are level.
 Brush off any crumbs.
-Set the first layer on a cake stand, cut side up.
+Set the first layer on a cake stand, cut side down.

 For the Filling/Frosting and Assembly: